-asked the Secretary of State for Prices and Consumer Protection whether he will make an announcement about the future of his Department's grants to consumer advice centres after March 1979.
+asked the Secretary of State for Prices and Consumer Protection if she is satisfied with the number of consumer advice centres currently available.